stormpath/stormpath-sdk-ios/README.md

 }
 ```

-**Note: Logging in does not work in the iOS 10 simulator because of a simulator bug.
-However, logging in works on actual devices, or older simulators, like the iOS 9 simulator.
-To test your app, use the iOS 9 simulator, or run the code on a physical device.
-See this [Stack Overflow](http://stackoverflow.com/questions/38456471/secitemadd-always-returns-error-34018-in-xcode-8-beta-gm-in-ios-10-simulator) thread for more information on the simulator bug.**

-## Logging in with Facebook or Google
+## Logging in with Social Providers

-Stormpath also supports logging in with Facebook or Google.
+Stormpath also supports logging in with a variety of social providers Facebook, Google, LinkedIn, GitHub, and more.
 There are two flows for enabling this:

-1. Let Stormpath handle the Facebook / Google Login.
+1. Let Stormpath handle the social login.
-2. Use the Facebook / Google iOS SDK to get an access token, and pass it to Stormpath to log in.
+2. Use the social provider's iOS SDK to get an access token, and pass it to Stormpath to log in.

-We've made it extremely easy to set up social login without using the Facebook / Google SDK, but if you need to use their SDKs for more features besides logging in, you should use flow #2 (and skip directly to [Using the Facebook or Google SDK](#using-the-google-or-facebook-sdk)).
+We've made it extremely easy to set up social login without using the social provider SDKs, but if you need to use their SDKs for more features besides logging in, you should use flow #2 (and skip directly to [Using a social provider SDK](#using-a-social-provider-sdk)).

+### Configure Your Social Directory in Stormpath

+If you haven't yet set up your social providers in Stormpath as an account store for your Stormpath Application, read about [social login in the Stormpath Product Guide](https://docs.stormpath.com/rest/product-guide/latest/auth_n.html#how-social-authentication-works).

-### Setting up your AppDelegate
+### Setting up your Xcode project

+In your Xcode project, you'll need to create a URL Scheme so that the login process can call back to your app.
+Go to the project's info tab.
+Under "URL Types", add a new entry, and in the URL schemes form field, type in your Client API's DNS label, but reversed.
+For instance, if your Client API DNS Label is `edjiang.apps.stormpath.io`, type in `io.stormpath.apps.edjiang`.

+In the [Stormpath Admin Console](https://api.stormpath.com)'s Application settings, add that URL as an "authorized callback URL", appending `://stormpathCallback`.
+Following my earlier example, I would use `io.stormpath.apps.edjiang`.

-In your Xcode project, add the following methods to your `AppDelegate`:
+Also, add the following methods to your `AppDelegate` in your Xcode project:

 ```Swift
 // iOS 9+ link handler